Sedeprivationism: History

 The doctrine of sedeprivationism was invented by the French Dominican theologian Michel-Louis Guérard des Lauriers (1898–1988).
 He called his thesis the 'Thesis of Cassiciacum', because it was first published in the first issue of a now-defunct magazine called Cahiers de Cassiciacum ("Notes from Cassiciacum"), in 1979.
 He was excommunicated in 1983.

-The theory
+Theory

-The theory states that all popes including and after Pope John XXIII, were or are Pope only materially and not formally.
+The theory states that all popes, including and after Pope John XXIII, were or are Pope only materially and not formally.
 Although John XXIII never 'fully' became Pope, he equally has never forfeited his claim on the papacy.

 The theory states that the See of Peter is 'not obtained' unless a candidate satisfies both these requirements: